uds/game-maker/README.md

 To set up the project, follow the steps below:

 1. Clone the repository to your local machine.
-2. Install Node.js if you haven't already.
-3. Open a terminal and navigate to the project directory.
+2. Open a terminal and navigate to the project directory.
-4. Run the following command to install the project dependencies:
+3. Run the following command to install the project dependencies:
    ```
    npm install
    ```